zopefoundation/zope.app.tree/src/zope/app/tree/README.txt

 (ZPL) v2.1`__.
 See the `ZopePublicLicense.txt` file at the root of your Zope distribution.

-Copyright (c) 2003 Philipp "philiKON" von Weitershausen Copyright (c) 2004 Zope Corporation and Contributors
+Copyright (c) 2003 Zope Foundation and Contributors Copyright (c) 2004 Zope Foundation and Contributors

 .. __: http://www.zope.org/Resources/ZPL/ZPL-2.1